William Baker (Kansas politician): Personal life

-Born near Centerville, Washington County, Pennsylvania, Baker attended public school and graduated from Waynesboro College in 1856.
-He married Philena Griffith in Washington County, PA. on November 25, 1858.
-They had 3 sons and 5 daughters.
-In 1878, he moved to Lincoln County, Kansas, where he engaged in agricultural pursuits and stock raising.
-He died in Lincoln, Kansas at 4:15 p.m., February 11, 1910 and was interred in Lincoln Center Cemetery.
+William Hewitt Baker was born near Centerville, Pennsylvania, and grew up to become a prominent figure in Kansas.
+He attended public school and graduated from Waynesboro in 1856.
+He married Philena Griffith in 1858, and they had eight children together.
+In 1878, Baker moved to Lincoln County, Kansas, where he became a farmer and rancher.
+He later entered politics and served in the U.S. House of Representatives from 1891 to 1897.
+Baker died on February 11, 1910, at 4:15 p.m., February 11, 1910 and was interred in Lincoln Center Cemetery.
 His obituary was published in the Lincoln Sentinel, February 10, 1910.

 Career

 Baker was a teacher and moved to Iowa in 1859 to become the principal of the public schools in Council Bluffs.
-Baker studied law, was admitted to the bar in 1860, but never practiced.
+Baker studied law, was admitted to the bar in 1860, but never practised.
 In 1865, he returned to Beallsville, Pennsylvania.
-From 1865–1878, he engaged in mercantile pursuits.
+From 1865 to 1878, he engaged in mercantile pursuits.

-A Populist, Baker was elected to the Fifty-second, Fifty-third, and Fifty-fourth Congresses (March 4, 1891 – March 3, 1897).
+William Hewitt Baker, a member of the Populist Party, was elected to three consecutive terms in the U.S. House of Representatives, serving from March 4, 1891, to March 3, 1897, as part of the Fifty-second, Fifty-third, and Fifty-fourth Congresses.
 He was not a candidate for re-nomination in 1896, and he resumed agricultural pursuits.